-Finding good quality long term storage food at a reasonable cost is a challenge all preppers face.
+Finding the best emergency food at a reasonable cost is a challenge all preppers face.
 While you want value you also want something that suits the dietary needs of you and your family and tastes good too!

 Valley Food Storage is a producer of top quality freeze dried and dehydrated foods.
 Portions are packaged in resealable mylar bags that keep foods fresh and tasty.

 This means that even those that are preparing alone or with just one other person, can still buy large pouches and not have to worry about using them up before they start to taste stale.

 Valley Food Storage stands out for their wide variety of foods offered and the fact that they do not use GMOs or a bunch of artificial ingredients.
 You can also get survival foods that are suitable for restricted diets.

 Valley Food Storage have a sales section on their website for end of line stock and flash sales.

 It is well worth checking as there are some serious bargains to be had.

 When it comes down to what I look for in survival food I use the following criteria:

 Does the food have a lot of artificial ingredients and cheap fillers like corn, wheat, and soy?
 A lot of people have food allergies so they have to be really careful.

 Survival foods can vary a lot in shelf life.
 I will pay more for a longer shelf life up to a point.
 Past 10 years and I don’t care as much.